x

 If working on vinyl tiles, it is a no-brainer to have a bottle of Henry Vinyl Tile Repair adhesive handy.
 It is quite literally designed to adhere to vinyl tiles specifically, so it has all the qualities you might need in a vinyl adhesive.

-Having flexibility in the glue’s consistency before hardening was great to fill in uneven surfaces before placing the tile.
+Having flexibility in the glue’s consistency before hardening was great for filling in uneven surfaces before placing the tile.
 Additionally, working with flexible plastics becomes more manageable when using adhesives of similar viscosity.

 Once the glue has been set and hardened, it forms an almost permanent bond between the base flooring and the vinyl tile.
 Only a small quantity is necessary to create this strong adhesion.